 Vitamin A is essential in normal skin cell development.
 As such, hypovitaminosis A is often responsible for other health issues, most commonly related to the skin, eyes (infections included), and mouth, but sometimes can even cause organ failure.

-Occasionally, this problem can be treated by adjusting the diet and tank setup.
+Occasionally, this problem can be treated by adjusting the diet and

 Adding more insects like black fly larvae or silkworms to the diet can help supplement the body with vitamin A. Sometimes, however, a vitamin A injection might be required.